sandsmark/sandsmark/README.md

  - [qt-scp-reader](https://github.com/sandsmark/qt-scp-reader), an offline reader for the [SCP wiki](http://scp-wiki.wikidot.com/).
 Works with the data in the SCP mirrors below.
  - [qbyteview](https://github.com/sandsmark/qbyteview), simple tool to visualize a binary (displays entropy with a fancy method I don't remember the name of).
  - [epubreader](https://github.com/sandsmark/epubreader), simple epub reader using qt.
- - [Advanced Genie Editor](https://github.com/sandsmark/AGE), editor for the data files in age of empires etc. (uses genieutils, like freeaoe).
  - [sandsmark-screenshot](https://github.com/sandsmark/sandsmark-screenshot), very simple screenshot utility, replacement for `import png:- | xclip -selection clipboard -t image/png` because xclip broke and it was easier to write this than trying to understand the xclip code.
  - [homefilesharing](https://github.com/sandsmark/homefilesharing), simple (encrypted, authenticated) sharing of files (because who the fuck wants to set up samba just to copy files with a GUI) and remote mouse control (because wtf why is Synergy so complicated).
- - [diffimg](https://github.com/sandsmark/diffimg), graphical UI to inspect differences between two images.
  - [paqerduty](https://github.com/sandsmark/paqerduty), tray application that notifies you when you're on call and an event happens.
  - [martin-todo](https://github.com/sandsmark/martin-todo), five minute hack because there's no nice simple todo applications that aren't horribly overcomplicated or sucky.
  - [martin-toldyouso](https://github.com/sandsmark/martin-toldyouso), so I can keep track of every time I told people so.
  - [slaq](https://github.com/sandsmark/slaq), slack sucks.
- - [BORG](https://github.com/sandsmark/borg), automated bot launcher used for the AI competition at The Gathering (keeps tracks of scores and stuff, because I didn't want to do that manually on stage).
  - [notifu](https://github.com/sandsmark/notifu), someone on IRC wanted a tool that loaded and displayed an URL in a popup for notifications.
- - [ini-editor](https://github.com/sandsmark/ini-editor), I think this was to create a more generic config interface for the Xine backend for phonon.
- - [kde1-kuickshow](https://github.com/sandsmark/kde1-kuickshow), KDE 1 version of Kuickshow.
-And ported away from imlib, because that API is horrible.
- - [kde1-kshow](https://github.com/sandsmark/kde1-kshow), KDE 1 version of kshow.
-Because you always need more image viewers.
  - [turbo-button](https://github.com/sandsmark/turbo-button), simple tray application toggling between battery saving and performance CPU stuff.
- - [kde2-kmorph](https://github.com/sandsmark/kde1-kmorph), KDE 2 application to morph between two images.
-Ported and improved performance a bit, don't really know how it is supposed to be used.
- - [kde1-kteatime](https://github.com/sandsmark/kde1-kteatime), the original (pre-KDE 2 port) version of kteatime.
- - [KWoodhammer](https://github.com/sandsmark/kwoodhammer), All-in-one shell for all kinds of data encryption.
-KDE 1 version.
  - [qt-rfb-client](https://github.com/sandsmark/qt-rfb-client), RFB/VNC client using Qt, ported to run on my reMarkable™.
- - [phototonic](https://github.com/oferkv/phototonic), Image Viewer and organizer.

 Command line utilities
 ----------------------